The Best Swimming Holes in Vermont

 Three Holes, Montgomery

-Located at Trout River Montgomery, Three Holes is unique between the lush green forest.
+Located at Trout River, Montgomery, Three Holes is unique in the lush green forest.
 It was named because of the three waterfalls that cascade into three pools.
-The spot remains uncrowded and makes an excellent place for spending private time with friends and family.
+The spot remains uncrowded and is an excellent place to spend private time with friends and family.

 Gibou Road Hole, Hectorville

-Gibou Hole is a tranquil swimming pool that is shallow but long and leads to an underwater cliff followed by a narrow channel and waterfall.
-You would likely have the entire place to yourself as not many tourists know about it.
+Gibou Hole is a tranquil swimming pool that is shallow but long, leading to an underwater cliff, then a narrow channel and waterfall.
+You would likely have the entire place to yourself, as not many tourists know about it.
 The hole is approximately 3 miles away from the city center but accessible only via 4-wheel drive.

 Jeff Falls, Jeffersonville